-This Snap Pea Salad is so easy to make.
-Sweet, tender raw sugar snap peas combined with a few simple ingredients.
+Snap Pea Salad is so easy to make.
+Sweet, tender raw peas combined with a few simple ingredients.

 Crisp and vibrant.
 Bursting with fresh flavours.
-A quick-to-assemble cucumber and fresh pea salad tossed with a simple sour cream and dill dressing.
+A quick-to-assemble cucumber and cold pea salad tossed with a simple sour cream and dill dressing.
 My family voted this the best summer salad.

 Still, to this day, fresh peas eaten raw is like eating candy for me.
 I love adding them to salads and sandwiches or just dipping them in hummus.

 Have you ever tried pea shoots?
 A great burger topping, just like on these Zucchini Burgers.

 RECIPE and INSTRUCTIONS for this salad with sugar snap peas can be found at the bottom of this post.

 I love when it only takes a few ingredients to make a great dish.
 This easy salad recipe combines:

 - dried dill

 Within a few minutes, you have a quick and healthy salad that is the perfect side to sandwiches, burgers or just a great option.
 Give this a try alongside fish and chips.
 The perfect alternative to coleslaw.

 Just like my cucumber salad recipe, this salad combines sour cream, dill, and pickled onions.
 Maybe it is the Ukrainian in me, but sour cream and dill is a match made in heaven.